 However, the amount of human effort required to ingest and map data into the graph made it unrealistic to proceed.
 ESA envisioned an automated Machine Learning (ML) powered enrichment workflow to create and grow their knowledge graph from structured and unstructured (textual) data.

-The Solution
+The solution

-The Result
+The result

-ESA initially engaged with GraphAware for their NLP capabilities, but were delighted to receive an end to end solution that mapped a segment of the space ecosystem, right from automated ingestion of data to NLP and Machine Learning models with an enrichment workflow, and delivering business value by making insights accessible through an actionable graph visualisation.
+ESA initially engaged with GraphAware for their NLP capabilities, but were delighted to receive an end-to-end solution that mapped a segment of the space ecosystem, right from automated ingestion of data to NLP and machine learning models with an enrichment workflow, and delivering business value by making insights accessible through an actionable graph visualisation.

-“Hume being a complete product is a key factor for ESA.
+“GraphAware Hume being a complete product is a key factor for ESA.
 The ability to customise Hume Actions via Cypher queries provided ESA with flexibility to cover a range of use cases and customers”.

-Having met the brief by speeding up and simplifying the creation of ESA’s knowledge graph, and receiving unanticipated added value in the form of insights surfaced in the visualisation, the ESA team expressed their appreciation for the professionalism of the GraphAware consultants that propelled them beyond their initial goal.
+Having met the brief by speeding up and simplifying the creation of ESA’s knowledge graph, and receiving unexpected added value in the form of insights surfaced in the visualisation, the ESA team expressed their appreciation for the professionalism of the GraphAware consultants that propelled them beyond their initial goal.

-European Space Agency are now preparing to build on this successful initial demonstration and drive more usage through the organisation in order to help it best focus its support efforts.
+The European Space Agency are now preparing to build on this successful initial demonstration and drive more usage through the organisation in order to help it best focus its support efforts.

 The ability to customise Hume Actions via Cypher queries provided ESA with flexibility to cover a range of use cases and customers.